germanmr/my-store/README.md

 # my-store

 This project is a Spring boot app for Demo purposes.
-The idea is to expose a Rest backend for
+The idea is to expose a Rest backend

 ## Getting Started